awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-synthetics-canary.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RunConfig`  <a name="cfn-synthetics-canary-runconfig"></a>
 A structure that contains input information for a canary run\.
-This structure is required\.
+If you omit this structure, the frequency of the canary is used as canary's timeout value, up to a maximum of 900 seconds\.
-*Required*: Yes
+*Required*: No
 *Type*: [RunConfig](aws-properties-synthetics-canary-runconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)